YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/calls/listen-monitor.md

 2. Make extension A monitor extension B's call in Listen mode;
 3. If the operation is successful, extension A will auto answer and start monitoring the extension B's conversation.

-注：有的话机或软电话可能不支持自动应答，则话机或软电话会先响铃，手动接听后开始监听。

 Note: some IP phone modols or softphones may not support auto answer.
-In this case, IP phones or softphones will ring first, and users need to pick up the call manually to start monitoring.
+In this case, IP phones or softphones will ring first, and users need to pick up the call manually to start monitoring. （新增）

 **Conditions**